 Once your project has been created, open it in Android Studio by selecting File > Open… from the main menu.
 You’ll see a window with several tabs: Project Structure, Build Paths and Properties, Main Activity,

-Android Manifest File
+Android Apps Manifest File

 Android app development is a great way to learn new programming skills and have some fun at the same time.
 A lot of people use open source tools such as Eclipse IDE to develop their apps.
 This blog will show you how to develop Android apps with Eclipse, using a manifest file as your guide.
 This manifest file tells the Android system what your app does and what permissions it needs.
 You’ll also learn how to use the Android SDK, which includes tools for creating and testing apps.

-Compiling and Running the App
+Compiling and Running the Android Apps

 If you’re looking to develop Android apps using open source tools, the Eclipse IDE is a great option.
 In this article, we’ll show you how to compile and run an app using the Eclipse IDE.